AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 INSERT TABLE HERE

 You need these IDs to construct various Flow Service entities.
-You also need to refer to parts of the Connection Spec itself to set up certain entities so you can fetch the Connection Spec from Flow Service APIs.
-See below examples of fetching connection specs for all the destinations in the table:
+You also need to refer to parts of the Connection Spec itself to set up certain entities so you can retrieve the Connection Spec from Flow Service APIs.
+See below examples of retrieving connection specs for all the destinations in the table:

 >[!BEGINTABS]